Skip to main content

 • Your personal WAMS ID and password.
 If you do not have one or can’t remember it or your password, visit the DNR Switchboard.

-• The Tax ID form(s) for the lowest level owner(s) responsible for your facility’s operations during the reporting year.
+• The Tax ID form(s) for the lowest-level owner(s) responsible for your facility’s operations during the reporting year.
 Your accounting department will have the form(s).
 For definitions of “facility” and “owner," see the Exemptions tab.

 • The date(s) on which the (these) Tax ID Number(s) began being associated with your facility.
 That is, the date on which your facility began to generate infectious waste under that Tax ID number.
 NOTE: If two or more Tax IDs operated your facility during the reporting year, each owner will file a separate infectious waste annual report for the time they owned the facility.

 • Documentation of the amounts of infectious waste your facility treated on-site and sent off-site for treatment and the total amount for the year, such as a weight log, shipping papers, manifests or certificates of destruction.
 (By law, the documentation should be in your facility.
 However, if you cannot locate yours, your infectious waste treatment facility may have copies.)
-For more information, refer to the Exemptions tab.

 • Estimated amounts (if any) of liquid infectious waste your facility sent down the drain to a wastewater treatment plant.
 To find out how and what to estimate, see Appendix 2 of the annual report instructions [PDF].